 Note - The road network is mapped on Overlay map - Road hierarchy.

 Note - The primary and secondary active transport network is mapped on Overlay map - Active transport.

-Note - The primary and secondary active transport network is mapped on Overlay map - Active transport.
-PO18 PO21 New intersections along all streets and roads are located and designed to provide safe and convenient movements for all users.
+New intersections along all streets and roads are located and designed to provide safe and convenient movements for all users.

 Note - Refer Planning scheme policy - Integrated design and Planning scheme policy - Operational works inspection, maintenance and bonding procedures for design and construction standards.

 Note - An Integrated Transport Assessment (ITA) including preliminary intersection designs, prepared in accordance with Planning scheme policy - Integrated transport assessment may be required to demonstrate compliance with this PO.
 Intersection spacing will be determined based on the deceleration and queue storage distances required for the intersection after considering vehicle speed and present/forecast turning and through volumes.

+E18.2 E21

-E18.1 Development is in accordance with a Neighbourhood development plan.
-E18.2 E21 New intersection spacing (centreline - centreline) along a through road conforms with the following: a. where the through road provides an access or residential street function: i. intersecting road located on same side = 60 metres; or ii. intersection road located on opposite side = 40 metres. b. where the through road provides a local collector or district collector function: i. intersecting road located on same side = 100 metres; or ii. intersecting road located on opposite side = 60 metres. c. where the through road provides a sub-arterial function: i. intersecting road located on same side = 100 metres; or ii. intersecting road located on same side = 250 metres; or ii. intersecting road located on same side = 250 metres; or ii. intersecting road located on same side = 250 metres; or i. intersecting road located on same side = 350 metres; or ii. intersecting road located on opposite side = 150 metres. e. walkable block perimeter does not exceed 500 metres.
+New intersection spacing (centreline - centreline) along a through road conforms with the following:

+- a. where the through road provides an access or residential street function: - i. intersecting road located on same side = 60 metres; or - ii. intersection road located on opposite side = 40 metres. - b. where the through road provides a local collector or district collector function: - i. intersecting road located on same side = 100 metres; or - ii. intersecting road located on opposite side = 60 metres. - c. where the through road provides a subarterial function: - i. intersecting road located on same side = 250 metres; or - ii. intersecting road located on opposite side = 100 metres. - d. where the through road provides an arterial function: - i. intersecting road located on same side = 350 metres; or - ii. intersecting road located on opposite side = 150 metres. - e. walkable block perimeter does not exceed 500 metres.